 The first printed book – the Gutenberg bible (it is said, that it is the most valuable book today) was printed on hemp paper.
 Interesting fact – the 1914 10$ bill was printed on hemp paper and the picture on the backside portrays farmers plowing hemp.

-Between 16th and 19th century, people could pay their taxes with hemp.
-Sometime between that era, it was illegal for farmers to not grow hemp – otherwise they were sent to jail.
+Between the 16th and 19th century, people could pay their taxes with hemp.
+Sometime between that era, it was illegal for farmers to not grow hemp – otherwise, they were sent to jail.